redcanaryco/atomic-red-team/docs/index.md

 ## AtomicTestHarnesses

 A PowerShell module for executing many variations of an attack technique at once.
-AtomicTestHarnesses also include tests to validate test execution and telemetry.
+AtomicTestHarnesses also includes tests to validate test execution and telemetry.

 ## Chain Reactor